-Santa Clara, CA Business Law Attorney with 31 years experience
+San Francisco, CA Business Law Attorney

 - Free Consultation

-Irvine, CA Business Law Attorney with 34 years experience
+San Rafael, CA Business Law Attorney

 With business disputes, we first try to keep a dispute from become a lawsuit.
 If we can find a way that protects our client and serves their best interest, then we always try that first.
 If, however, you are already in a lawsuit, then we immediately go to protect our client, keeping in mind what is best for you.